aws-amplify/amplify-backend/.changeset/fix-hosting-production-readiness-batch.md

 Ops (P3):

-- Default `monitoring: { enabled: true }` is OFF; opt in to wire CloudFront 5xx, SSR Lambda errors/throttles, image-opt errors, and revalidation DLQ depth alarms.
+- Default `monitoring` is **ON** (opt out with `{ enabled: false }`): wires CloudFront 5xx, SSR Lambda errors/throttles, image-opt errors, and revalidation DLQ depth alarms.
 SNS topic ARN surfaced as a CFN output.
+The SSR error alarm is **rate-based** — a CloudWatch math expression `errors / invocations * 100` (default 1%, tunable via `ssrErrorRatePercent`) — so it scales with traffic instead of firing on an absolute count.
 - Lambda log retention default bumped from 14 → 30 days (image-opt + middleware now propagate the SSR retention setting).
 - `acquireLock` deadline bumped from 1h → 4h so first-time deploys with custom domain + ACM validation aren't treated as stale by a concurrent deploy attempt.
 - `resolveProjectDir` walks up from cwd to nearest `package.json` (override via `AMPLIFY_HOSTING_PROJECT_DIR`).
 Deploys from a subdirectory now error clearly instead of failing inside the adapter.